KvaGram/StreamdeckDesktopPlugin/README.md

-# PluginTemplate
+# The StreamController .desktop plugin

-A simple plugin you can use as a starting point for your amazing creations!
+A plugin that allows you to simply use a .desktop shortcut as a button.

+(todo: replace this later)
 For more information checkout [the docs](https://streamcontroller.github.io/docs/latest/).